-Hello- Feel free to download my resume and contact me to discuss any past work experience and credentials.
-Also, I have many more industry or project specific samples I can send your way if you'd like.
+Hello- Feel free to download and contact me if you would like to discuss any past work experience and credentials.
+I also have many more industry or project specific samples I can send your way.
 Please ask.

 I knew I wanted to be in the design field early on in high school, seeing opportunities in Interior Design and Architecture.
 I took drafting classes, history of furniture and art classes, did self-directed sketching and rendering of surroundings, buildings, and adaptive reuse concepting of existing businesses, seeing design potential.
 This also incorporated early branding thoughts and included logo design.
 This is where my multi-disciplined design career began: Incorporating the built environment and my graphic design degree with interior design, signage and environmental graphics.

 While I have been working cross-discipline for many years - my early career focus was in Commercial Interior Design, practicing for 8 years while living in San Diego.
 I did space planning, materials, fabric and finishes selection an specifications, custom cabinetry design and drawing, design of custom interior furniture and sign elements, graphic design, and much more.

 El Cajon Public Library

 Seltzer Caplan law Firm

 Sharp Cabrillo Hospital Doctors Lounge

 With the exciting introduction of the Apple/Mac computer in the 80s, and digital programs like Photoshop and Illustrator (yes, I used Illustrator 88 and PS1), design techniques were changing from manual drafting and drawing to digital, and I wanted to progress professionally.

 I returned to college to learn emerging digital skills for moving forward.
 I then began working for an Environmental Graphic Design firm in San Diego.